derek/yui-benchmark/README.md

 **Optional**

  * `async` - If this test should be considered an async test.
 If `true`, your test function will recieve a callback as the first argument.
-Execute that when your test is complete.
+Execute it when your test is complete.
  * `setup` - A function to execute before the test cycle.
 This will override anything specified in `global.setup`.
  * `teardown` - A function to execute after the test cycle.
 This will override anything specified in `global.teardown`.